 Please note that after the mattress is reverse picked up, if it doesn’t meet our 100 nights trial policy requirement (mattress should not be stained or damaged and please return the original invoice at the time of pick-up), the request for mattress return will be rejected.
 In that case, you will have to bear the delivery charges in order to get back the mattress, which would approximately be Rs.
 2500, Rs.
 2000 or Rs.
 1500 for King, Queen, and Single mattress respectively.

-So, essentially, you’re at the company’s mercy with regards to the refund.
+So, essentially, you’re at the company’s mercy with regard to the refund.
 In fact, many of their customers also air their frustration for this refund gimmick as shown in the screenshot above.

 #2 – The Reality about Free Shipping

-Sunday Rest claims they offer free shipping but the reality could be very different depending on who they’ve partnered within your location.
+Sunday Rest claims they offer free shipping but the reality could be very different depending on who they’ve partnered with in your location.
 For example, in my city (Bhubaneswar), they have partnered with GATI Logistics and they insisted that I pay Rs.
-200 or they would simply drop it off at the ground floor (I stay on the 2nd floor).
+200 or they would simply drop it off on the ground floor (I stay on the 2nd floor).

 Even after I complained about it to the support team of Sunday Rest, they couldn’t offer any solutions.
 Eventually, I ended up paying the extra money as asked by the delivery team.
 I raised a complaint again but the support team at SundayRest failed to do anything more than simply saying “They’re Sorry”.